wmcadigital/wmca-design-system/doc/contributing/application-architecture.md

     - `www/`

       Anything that is specific for the [WMCA Design System website](https://wmcads.netlify.app) goes in this folder.
-It also contains generic layout templates used to render preview and content pages.
+It also contains generic layout templates used to render preview, content pages and template mockups.

       - `assets/`